Account settings and security

 ## Retry policy

 Network hiccups happen, which is why Phare outgoing webhooks don't give up easily.
-If your endpoint doesn't respond with a 2xx status code within 30 seconds, it will be retried up to five times using an exponential backoff strategy:
+If your endpoint doesn't respond with a 2xx status code within 30 seconds, it will be retried up to four times (five attempts total) using an exponential backoff strategy:

 1. First attempt: Immediate delivery